Atticus29/dataJitsu/bugs.md

 - [x] //TODO createMoveInVideo from form submission

 # Resolved issues
+- [x] Removing an annotation currently creates a new annotation in user that's blank but not null
+- [x] Annotating a second time below the submission multi-tree doesn't work
 - [x] Creating a new user doesn't associate uid with them
 - [x] Logging in after creating user and logging out changes paid status to trip
 - [x] Deleting a user from the db when they're logged in creates a payment entry in the db